 Ending Preventable Epidemics

-Various units within the Office of Health Equity and Human Rights oversee a number of initiatives addressing preventable public health epidemics such as HIV, Hepatitis C, and Congenital Syphilis.
+Various units within the Office of Health Equity and Human Rights oversee a number of initiatives addressing preventable public health epidemics such as Human Immunodeficiency Virus (HIV), Hepatitis C, and Congenital Syphilis.

 HIV